acd37/writing-samples/04_online_national_workshop_lp.md

 Explain that there are two different challenges they can try, but whichever one they pick, they should stick with it throughout the workshop.

-E-1 is the easier activity of the two
-C-1 is the “challenge” activity
+E-1 is the easier activity of the two.
+C-1 is the “challenge” activity.

 Students should feel comfortable tackling which ever activity matches their experience level in the program.